AsielElaouare/Portfolio/content/english/blog/NutrientQuery.md

 Within this object, there is an array labeled `items` that begins with square brackets `[]`.
 Each element inside the array is a JSON object containing nutritional information for a specific food item.
 Each food item is represented as a JSON object with key-value pairs, where the keys are attribute names (e.g., "sugar_g," "fiber_g") and the values are the corresponding data for each attribute.

-Working with the API was a smooth experience, facilitating seamless integration into our project.
-This efficiency allowed us to progress swiftly in developing the desired functionality for our web application.
+Working with the API was a smooth experience, facilitating seamless integration into this project.
+This efficiency allowed us to progress swiftly in developing the desired functionality for Dennis' web application.

 The use of jQuery further simplified the process with clean code, offering a better overview of the Document Object Model (DOM).
 This contributed to an efficient and straightforward development experience.

 The cornerstone of our functionality lies in the following pivotal code block.
-This JavaScript function, 'updateTableOfContent,' plays a central role in updating the content displayed on our web application.
+This JavaScript function, 'updateTableOfContent,' plays a central role in updating the content displayed on the web application.

 ```javascript